benoit0perruche/neo_tp/README.md

 *  **Club.name**, **Dj.name** to quickly retrieve information about the entities like the artists or the nighclubs
 * **Track.playback_count** and **BoilerRoom.view_count** to be able to do query related to artists notoriety

- Because we defined uniqueness constraint Neo4j created indexes  on the fields we wanted to be unique.
+ Because we defined uniqueness constraint, Neo4j created indexes  on the fields we wanted to be unique.

+ ##Complex queries